 Insects do not like mint.
 Place mint leaves around the house to help get rid of cock roaches, fleas, and moths.
 Mint is also a good remedy to help relieve chigger bites.
-Add mint leaves to a hot bath (tie up in a bag first), soak for 15 minutes, and then follow with an application of vinegar.
-Dried leaves may also be tied in cloth bags and used in the clothes dryer or linen closet.
+For itchy bites, add mint leaves to a hot bath (tie up in a bag first), soak whole body for 15 minutes, and then follow with an application of vinegar directly on bites.
+Dried mint leaves may also be tied in cloth bags and used in the clothes dryer or linen closet.

 Mint is a fast growing perennial that spreads by underground runners.
 Mint grows well in pots or other out-of-the-way areas such as along fence lines.
 Mints make good companion plants, repelling insect pests and attracting beneficial ones.
 Try setting a large pot of mint beside rose bushes to repel aphids.